I'm a Surrogate getting ready to meet potential Intended Parents

 - Would you like our families to socialize or would you prefer not to?

-- Would you like for me to share pictures of my day-to-day life?
+- Would you like for us to share pictures of our day-to-day life?

 - Would you be willing to share pictures of your home and your daily life with me and my family?